 Choose Your Snacks Wisely

 Choosing the right snack can be challenging when you have gestational diabetes.
-Your snacks should be healthy, keep blood sugar in the target range and prevent excessive weight gain.
+Your snacks for gestational diabetes should be healthy, keep blood sugar in the target range and prevent excessive weight gain.
 A healthful snack is one that is high in protein, fiber, vitamins, and minerals and low in sugar, sodium, and saturated fat.
 Protein foods such as unsalted nuts like pistachio nuts can make your snacks more satisfying without causing blood glucose levels to spike.

 In fact, results of a new study presented at the Academy of Nutrition and Dietetics’ 2017 Food & Nutrition Conference & ExpoTM in Chicago, Illinois show that eating pistachio nuts may help manage blood sugar levels in women with gestational diabetes.